Financial aid

 Note: Minnesota residents may qualify for lower than regular non-resident tuition rates at UW-La Crosse, due to the reciprocity agreement between Minnesota and Wisconsin.
 Information about how to apply is available on the Financial Aid Office's Minnesota reciprocity webpage.
 If you are starting in the summer, apply for reciprocity for both the current and the upcoming school year.

 You can explore scholarship resources linked below.
-You must complete the FAFSA to be considered some of these scholarships.
+You must complete the FAFSA to be considered for some of these scholarships.

-Some veteran benefits require Wisconsin residency for tuition purposes, so please be sure to answer eApp questions related to residency very carefully if you intend to use veteran benefits to help fund your graduate studies.
+Some veteran educational benefits require Wisconsin residency for tuition purposes, so be sure to answer eApp questions related to residency very carefully if you intend to use veteran benefits to help fund your graduate studies.

-Graduate students may have eligibility to borrow under the Federal Direct Unsubsidized Loan and/or the Federal Graduate PLUS Loan programs to assist with the cost of their attendance.
+Graduate students may be eligible to borrow under the Federal Direct Unsubsidized Loan and/or the Federal Graduate PLUS Loan programs to assist with the cost of their attendance.
 Both programs require a completed FAFSA.
-While UWL encourages students to only borrow ‘what they need’, loans are available to ease the burden of paying for graduate education and can be a worthwhile investment.
-Visit the Financial Aid website for more detailed information.
+Students who anticipate working in health, education, public service and/or non-profit fields should also understand options for Student Loan Forgiveness

 Students who need additional funds for education, beyond what was awarded on their financial aid award letter, might consider a private student loan.
 These loans are private educational loans from a lender and are not guaranteed by the federal government.
 Approval of a private student loan is based on creditworthiness.
 Most students will require a co-signer.